redfox58/tonyxu.io/docs/posts/2018/embed-google-analytics-dashboard-on-website/README.md

 ---
-title: "Embed Google Analytics Dashboard on Website"
+title: Embed Google Analytics Dashboard on Website
 date: 2018-10-15
-description: "If you are using Google Analytics to analyze site traffic, you might want to embed those amazing dashboards to your website publicly.
+description: If you are using Google Analytics to analyze site traffic, you might want to embed those amazing dashboards to your website publicly.
 While Google doesn't provide iframe solution, it does offer a [Google Analytics Embed API](https://developers.google.com/analytics/devguides/reporting/embed/v1/) which requires a bit more technical knowledge.
-I'll walk you through each and every step and make sure you don't have to read all developer documentation and can easily build dashboard"
+I'll walk you through each and every step and make sure you don't have to read all developer documentation and can easily build dashboard.
+lang: en-US
+type: post
 ---

 # Embed Google Analytics Dashboard on Website